Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Methodology

 Each reasoning continuation from state $(x,z)$ can be modeled as advancing a transient Markov chain with reward function $R: \mathcal{X} \times \mathcal{Y} \to [0,1]$ and cost function $c: \mathcal{A} \to \mathbb{R}_+$.
 The agent's objective is to maximize expected net utility:

-where $R^*$ is the reward of the best answer discovered, $T_{\text{total}}$ is the total computational cost, and $\lambda > 0$ represents the cost sensitivity parameter.
+where $R_{best}$ is the reward of the best answer discovered, $T_{\text{total}}$ is the total computational cost, and $\lambda > 0$ represents the cost sensitivity parameter.
 This objective balances exploration of potentially better solutions against computational expenditure measured in (necessarily subjective, environment- and user-dependent) units of $\lambda$.

 The key challenge distinguishing our setting from classical Markov chain selection problems lies in computing the Gittins index itself.
-For a Markov chain in state $s$, the Gittins index $g$ for a reasoning trajectory is defined as the solution to the following equation:
+For a Markov chain in state $s$, the Gittins index $g$ for a reasoning trajectory is defined as the solution to:

-where $t$ is the number of future reasoning tokens, and $(x)_+$ denotes $\text{max}(x,0)$.
-Let $\{z_i\}_{i=1}^n$ be $n$ different reasoning trajectories our agent is exploring, where the current best reward is $R^*$.
-Using the Gittins index policy we compute the Gittins index, $g_i$ for each trajectory $z_i$, and terminate search if $g_i < R^*$, otherwise choose the trajectory $\text{argmax}_i g_i$.
+where $t$ is the number of future reasoning tokens and $(x)_+ = \max(x,0)$.
+For binary rewards $R \in \{0, 1\}$ with success probability $p$, the Gittins index has closed form:

+when $p > \lambda t$ (positive expected value).
+Given our forecaster $\psi(t \mid x, z, \pi)$ which predicts $p$ for $t$-token continuations, we define the optimal compute budget as: